Ludwig Kaiser: Progress Wrestling (2017–2018)

-WWE
+WWE / Lucha Libre AAA Worldwide

 Imperium (2017–2025)

-Kaiser (right) as a member of Imperium at the 2022 Clash at the Castle.

 On 30 June 2017, Barthel signed with WWE and was assigned to WWE's developmental territory NXT.
 He made multiple appearances at the NXT live events before making his television debut under his real name on 8 August 2018 episode of NXT, where he lost to Keith Lee.
 Barthel then formed a tag team with Fabian Aichner, with whom he would compete on both the NXT and NXT UK brands.

 On 22 May 2019 episode of NXT UK, Barthel and Aichner helped Walter retain the United Kingdom Championship, forming the stable Imperium.
 On 13 May 2020 episode of NXT, Barthel and Aichner defeated Matt Riddle and Timothy Thatcher (replacing Riddle's original partner Pete Dunne) to win the NXT Tag Team Championship.
 After successful title defenses against teams like Oney Lorcan and Danny Burch, and The Undisputed Era, Imperium lost the titles on 26 August episode of NXT to Breezango (Tyler Breeze and Fandango), ending their reign at 105 days.
 On 26 October 2021, at NXT: Halloween Havoc, Barthel and Aichner defeated MSK in a lumberjack tag team match to win the NXT Tag Team Championship for the second time.
 On 5 December at NXT WarGames, they successfully defended the titles against Kyle O'Reilly and Von Wagner.
 On 2 April 2022 at NXT Stand & Deliver, they lost the titles back to MSK in a triple threat tag team match also involving The Creed Brothers, ending their reign at 158 days.
-On the April 5 episode of NXT, Barthel and Aichner faced The Creed Brothers in a losing effort, with Aichner walking out of their match.
+On the 5 April episode of NXT, Barthel and Aichner faced The Creed Brothers in a losing effort, with Aichner walking out of their match.